-I remembered my advice to Springsteen when we were sixteen.
+I remember my advice to Springsteen when we were sixteen.
 “Hey, you’re the star of the 70’s, your generation.
 We’re just the kids who come next.
 You’re still young, unlike our parents who are too jaded to understand us.”

 “Whatcha think, Safety?”